NgSekLong/musicxml2video/README.md

 2. Try out the convertion by `python main.py`

 # How to setup your own video
-1. Change the `CAPITCAL_LETTER` variable for change to made
+1. edit the `config.py` to change parameter!
-2. change the `input/music/{octave}/{note}.mp4` videos to match the request, for for which notes correspond to which sound, see below
+2. To add instrument, go to `input` folder, then add an folder name of your instrument.
+Change the `input/{instrument}/{octave}/{note}.mp4` videos to match the request, for for which notes correspond to which sound, see below:

 `
 C => 1